Quick Start

 ✔ Container wasphere-dashboard-ui-1 Started

-Step 3 — Verify all services are healthy
+Step 3 — Verify the services are healthy

 docker compose ps